easyuc/EasyUC/uc-dsl/testing/README.md

 As the name suggests, description should contain an information explanation of the purpose of the test.
 This will be output and logged by `dsl-test` in verbose mode only.
-The syntax for description is as follows:
+The syntax of the description field is as follows:

 ```
 description
-The description of the test goes here, the symbols (*, *) and any text
+The description of the test goes here, the symbols '(*', '*)' have no
-between these symbols will be considered as a part of the description.
-description ends with a line consisting of only '.'  ('\n.\n').
+special significance, here.
+The description field ends with a line
+consisting of only '.'  ('.\n').
 .
 ```

+The text of the description field begins *after* the newline terminating the line containing `description` (possibly surrounded by spaces or tabs) and runs up to and including the newline that precedes the terminating '.' (the text does not include that '.').

 ### Args

-The args field gives the arguments that should be supplied to `ucdsl` when it is invoked.
+The args field gives the arguments that will be supplied to `ucdsl` when it is invoked.
 Its syntax is

 ```